 Memberships have been growing at a steady rate over the years:

-With almost fifty million paid members in 2017, most of them representing a good chunk of US households, membership fees have increased to over $2.8 billion in 2017:
+With almost 66 million paid members in 2022, most of them representing a good chunk of US households, membership fees increased over the years.

 Why is this revenue model so interesting?
 For a few reasons: